nlfiedler/fastcdc-rs/README.md

 ## Reference Material

-The algorithm is as described in "FastCDC: a Fast and Efficient Content-Defined Chunking Approach for Data Deduplication"; see the [paper](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf), and [presentation](https://www.usenix.org/sites/default/files/conference/protected-files/atc16_slides_xia.pdf) for details.
-There are some minor differences, as described below.
+The original algorithm is described in [FastCDC: a Fast and Efficient Content-Defined Chunking Approach for Data Deduplication](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf), while the improved "rolling two bytes each time" version is detailed in [The Design of Fast Content-Defined Chunking for Data Deduplication Based Storage Systems](https://ieeexplore.ieee.org/document/9055082).

 ## Other Implementations